Most people experience grief when they lose someone important to them. It affects everyone differently. There's no right or wrong way to feel.

 You may feel that you need some extra help and support during this time.

-Call the NHS bereavement helpline on 0800 2600 400 for guidance and support if someone you know has died.
+The charity support service Sudden has a bereavement helpline you can call on 0800 2600 400 if someone you know has died.

 If somebody dies at home